sealninja/react-i18nify/README.md

 Helper function to localize a `value`, given a set of `options`.
 See the above Helpers section for examples.

-For localizing dates, the `date-fns` library is used.
+For localizing dates, the `day.js` library is used.
 A `dateFormat` option can be used for providing a translation key with the format string.
-For the full list of formatting tokens which can be used in the format string, see the [date-fns documentation](https://date-fns.org/v2.0.1/docs/format).
+For the full list of formatting tokens which can be used in the format string, see the [day.js documentation](https://day.js.org/docs/en/display/format).
 Moreover, `parseFormat` option can be used for providing a formatting string for parsing the value.
-For the full list of formatting tokens which can be used in the parsing string, see the [date-fns documentation](https://date-fns.org/v2.0.1/docs/parse).
+For the full list of formatting tokens which can be used in the parsing string, see the [day.js documentation](https://day.js.org/docs/en/parse/string-format).

 For number formatting, the localize helper supports all options as provided by the Javascript built-in `Intl.NumberFormat` object.
 For the full list of options, see https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat.